 Remember how we’ve been using a bakery as an example for our online vs. offline world comparison?
 You may recall that we compared having a website to that bakery storefront window, as it is the first impression that walk-by visitors get from your business.
 Well, following up with this yummy metaphor, social media marketing would be similar to the flyers you’d be handing out on the street or in mailboxes.
-It is as simple as sharing your content in those social media networks where your potential customers spend their time.
+It is as simple as sharing your content on those social media networks where your potential customers spend their time.

 4 Common Errors to Avoid About Social Media Marketing

 As most of us use social media on a daily basis, one might think that social media marketing can’t be that hard.
 Just a little bit of Instagramming, a little bit of answering to post comments on Facebook – and that would be all.
-Unfortunately, it doesn’t work as simple as that.
+Unfortunately, it doesn’t work as simply as that.
 If you don’t follow a set strategy, you could get overwhelmed much faster than you’d think.
 Let’s see the most common errors to avoid when working with social media marketing:

 Error #2.
 Sharing on social media without knowing why.
 Whichever social media platform you wanna use, you should be clear about your goal.
-Why are you using Facebook?
+Why are you using Instagram?
 Is it to attract more visitors to a specific website?
 To strengthen your brand?
 To start a conversation with your potential customers?

 Error #3.
 Chasing for followers and likes.
 These so-called “vanity metrics” don’t mean anything if they don’t follow a strategy.
-You don’t want followers on Twitter or Facebook – You want to attract those people to your website, remember?
+You don’t want followers on Instagram or TikTok – You want to attract those people to your website, remember?
 The reason is that you don’t want to depend on other companies’ changing algorithms!
-Instead, you want to create trust, to start a conversation, to make your brand get known, and you want only potential buyers to visit your website.
+Instead, you want to create trust, start a conversation, to make your brand get known, and you want only potential buyers to visit your website.
 Once there, other factors like your website usability and your valuable content can work wonders.